top of page

 The Shareholders’ Rights Regulations 2020 require asset management companies to develop and publicly disclose an engagement policy that describes how they integrate shareholder engagement in their investment strategy.
 W & W Asset Management Ireland DAC (“WWAMI” / the “Firm”) has established this policy in compliance with SRD II requirements.

-In 2022, WWAMI received approval from the Central Bank of Ireland to extend it authorisation for the Management of portfolios of investments, Investment Advice and Reception and Transmission of orders.
-The Firm currently provides these (inhouse) services to three sub-funds of W&W Global Investments Fund as described below.
+The Firm provides (inhouse) investment management services to three sub-funds of W&W Global Investments Fund as described below.
 The Firm also delegated day-to-day investment management of a number of funds to third party asset managers (“sub-investment managers”), as described below.

 Inhouse Investment Management Services